GabrielaBezerra/GabrielaBezerra/README.md

 Lately I've been studying for my master's degree!

-I've been playing with ML, Python, and Rust (for fun).
+I've been playing with ML, Python, and Mojo (for fun).

 <p align="left">